Fed needs better way to signal policy, officials say

 Stein, who has talked about the risk of Fed bond buying leading to asset bubbles, said that one way to reduce uncertainty and accompanying market volatility would be to link cuts in bond buying directly to economic data.

-“My personal preference would be to make future step-downs a completely deterministic function of a labor market indicator, such as the unemployment rate or cumulative payroll growth over some period,” Stein said.
-“For example, one could cut monthly purchases by a set amount for each further 10 basis point decline in the unemployment rate.”
+“For example, one could cut monthly purchases by a set amount for each further 10 basis point decline in the unemployment rate,” he said.

-This echoed a suggestion made earlier in the year by St. Louis Fed chief James Bullard, perhaps signaling growing support on the Fed’s policy-setting committee to adopt such an approach.